stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           In other cases, **there may be multiple files that contain data for an entity**.
 For example: Every day a new CSV file is generated with new/updated customer data, and it follows the naming convention of `customers-YYYY-MM-DD.csv`.

-          To ensure data is correctly captured, you'd want to enter a search pattern that would match all files beginning with `customer`, regardless of the date in the file name.
+          To ensure data is correctly captured, you'd want to enter a search pattern that would match all files beginning with `customers`, regardless of the date in the file name.
 This would map all files in the `analytics` folder that begin with `customers` to a single table:

           ```
-          /analytics/customers.*\csv
+          analytics\/customers.*\.csv
           ```

           This search pattern would match `customers-2018-07-01.csv`, `customers-2018-07-02.csv`, `customers-2018-07-03.csv`, etc., and ensure files are replicated as they're created or updated.